Mont Caroux and the legend of La Femme Allongée

 Actual summit

 As the actual highest point of Mont Caroux is a little higher than at the orientation table (1,090 versus 1,059 meters), we had a bit more climbing to do.
-Arriving at the very summit of Mont Caroux, we enjoyed a well-earned lunch including a splendid 360° view.
+But it was nothing too bad, also it felt like the purple heather haze gave us wings.
+Arriving at the very summit of Mont Caroux, we sat there for a while to absorb the gorgeous 360° view.
 After a short break and a little nap in the sun, we continued on our way and headed back to Douch via a very easy gravelled path.
-Walking leisurely, I told the kids the legend of la Femme Allongée, that goes back to the time of the Titans.
+Although I normally suggest hiking in spring or autumn because of the hot summer temperatures, I do recommend this one during the high season.
+The flowering heather gives it a whole different experience and adds to the magic of this natural site.

 TO DO - Nature